Skip to main content

 "Oma, I was going, but you stopped me," Bondita was surprised at her husband's amused face, shook her head and walked away towards the kitchen.

-Aniruddha began to take out some important papers from his pocket one by one and keep them on the table.
-Another thought ran in his mind.
+Aniruddha began to take out some important papers from his pocket one by one and kept them on the table.
+Another thought ran through his mind.
 What was it that Bondita did not say?
-Suddenly his eyes fell on a folded envelope.
+Suddenly, his eyes fell on a folded envelope.
 He had forgotten to read Soudamini's letter in the middle of his busy day.

 Comments